AQAEconomicsExam Board Revision

 Master AQA Economics Market Failure using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Market failure occurs when the allocation of goods and services by a free market is not efficient.
-This can lead to a loss of economic welfare and can happen due to various reasons such as externalities, public goods, and information asymmetries.
+This can lead to negative outcomes for society, such as overproduction or underproduction of certain goods.

 Key Concepts